Kärcher Stationary high pressure unit HDC Standard

 Crankshaft pumps with brass cylinder heads and premium materials

-- Regardless of the required water volume, the control switches other pumps on and off again as required.
+- No matter how much water is needed: the control switches additional pumps on and off as required.

 - Automatic pump start with every water removal, without further unlocking.